Sania Saeed: Established actress

-In 2000, she paired opposite Humayun Saeed in Mehreen Jabbar's directed Aur Zindagi Badalti Hai as a girl who looks for her lost sister in Spain.
-In 2003, she received praise for her performance of a headstrong and honest lawyer in Haseena Moin's written Shayad Ke Bahar Aaye.
-In 2005, she lost Lux Style Award for Best TV Actress for her performance in Noorul Huda Shah's written Thori Si Mohabbat just because of network's unavailability on which the series was broadcast.
-The incident led the Lux Style Awards to create another category for the satellite network.
-In 2009, she won Lux Style Award for Best TV Actress - Satellite for her performance of an eponymous dancer in Babar Javed's Jhumka Jaan.
-The same year, she played the role of a housewife whose life changes altogether due to her daughter's accident in Baber Javed's another directed Khamoshiyan opposite Nauman Ijaz and Faisal Rehman.
-In 2010, she received another Lux Style Award in the same category for her performance of a Hindu girl from 1940s who goes to Scotland in search of her fiance in thriller-drama The Ghost.
-The same year, she appeared as a seductress widow in Sarmad Khoosat's directed Kalmoohi, an adaptation of Rabidranath Tagore's Chokher Bali.
-In 2011, she played a woman coping with her marital life problems in family drama Hawa, Rait aur Aangan opposite Adnan Siddiqui, winning her, her fourth Lux Style Award.
-The same year, she played up to sixteen characters alongside Nauman Ijaz in Kanwal Khoosat's directed Aao Kahani Buntay Hain.
-Saeed then played the calm and resilient Sabeen opposite Humayun Saeed in Shahid Shafaat's directed Lamha Lamha Zindagi.
-Saeed reworked her character in the series, turning the potentially weak character due the script's limitations into a powerful one.
-In 2012, she played a reckless stepmother in Aabis Raza's directed Zard Mausam.
-In 2013, she paired with Adnan Siddiqui in her second collaboration in romance Darmiyaan as a woman caught in a horrible conflict.
-The same year she appeared opposite Fawad Khan in Aehsun Talish's directed Numm as a quiet and hopeless girl satisfied with her disturbed life.
+In 2000, she paired opposite Humayun Saeed in drama Aur Zindagi Badalti Hai as a Pakistani expat who looks for her lost sister in Spain.
+In 2003, she portrayed Sarah, a headstrong lawyer in Haseena Moin's written social-drama Shayad Ke Bahar Aaye.
+Her performance in the series was praised by critics.
+In 2005, Saeed played Sabah in romance Thodi Si Mohabbat.
+For her performance in the series, she received a nomination of Best TV Actress - Satellite at the 3rd Lux Style Awards; but couldn't win due to the network unavailability in rural areas, leading the awards management to come up with separate categories for Satellite and Terrestrial networks in the following year.
+In 2009, she depicted an eponymous young to older dancer in the romance-drama Jhumka Jaan.
+Although personally dissatisfied with her performance due to her inexpertise to dance, Saeed won Best Television Actress trophy for the performance at the 8th Lux Style Awards.
+The same year, she appeared in the romance-drama Khamoshiyaan opposite Nauman Ijaz and Faisal Rehman.
+Saeed portrayed a doting housewife whose life changes altogether when her daughter meets with a road accident.

+Saeed began the year 2010 with her portrayal of a dutiful investigation officer in the murder-mystery Qatil, an adaptation of Agatha Christie's bestseller And Then There Were None.
+Her next appearance in that year was in the thriller-drama The Ghost, where she portrayed Maya Kapoor, a headstrong Indian from 1940s who travels to Scotland in search of her fiance.
+The series was an adaptation of Danielle Steel's novel of the same name, and Saeed portrayed the split version of the original character as in the novel.
+She then appeared as a seductress widow in the drama Kalmoohi, an adaptation of Rabidranath Tagore's Chokher Bali.
+In 2011, she played a newlywed bride coping with her marital life problems in the family-drama Hawa, Rait aur Aangan opposite Adnan Siddiqui, winning her, her fourth Best Actress tophy at the 10th Lux Style Awards.
+The same year, she played up to sixteen characters alongside Nauman Ijaz in theatrical-drama Aao Kahani Buntay Hain.
+Saeed then played the calm and resilient Sabeen opposite Humayun Saeed in family-drama Lamha Lamha Zindagi.
+She reworked her character in the series, turning the potentially weak character due the script's limitations into a powerful one.
+In 2012, she played a reckless stepmother in drama Zard Mausam, based on Rahat Jabeen's novel of the same title.
+In 2013, she paired with Adnan Siddiqui in her second collaboration in the romance Darmiyaan as a doting housewife caught in a horrible conflict.
+It was followed by a role opposite Fawad Khan in social-issue drama Numm, where she portrayed a quiet and hopeless victim of the feudalism.
+In 2014, Saeed played an impulsive housewife coping with the turbulent marital life in the drama Oos.